alizadutt/skills-communicate-using-markdown-2/index.md

 ##### can headers even be this small?
 ###### they sure as hell can be.

 I learned how to make headers in a markdown file!
 The number of pound signs you put before a space and the text correlates with what level on the hierarchy that header should be.
 Hence, one pound sign = BIG header.
+I hope these changes commit.